junxit/us-congress-bills-114/metadata.md

 - 2015-02-11 — Mr. Huizenga (MI) moved to suspend the rules and pass the bill.
 - 2015-02-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 76). (text: CR H930-931)
 - 2015-02-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 420 - 0 (Roll no. 76).(text: CR H930-931)
+- 2015-02-12 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.